Guesthouses, hotels and resorts

 T: (02) 628 6988;

-Set in a restored Thai house (the original building was built in 1936) Baan Chantra offers a near unique place to stay a mere ten minute walk from the hustle and bustle of Bangkok's Khao San Road. ...
+Set in a restored Thai house (the original building was built in 1936) Baan Chantra offers a classy and intimate place to stay a 15-minute walk north of Khao San Road.
+Lovingly decorated and fitted ...
 Read the full review of Baan Chantra.

 T: (02) 629 4008; F: (02) 629 4009

-Well situated and well appointed — friendly and helpful staff — make this spot a good choice for those who wish to be close to the Khao San action without being right in the middle of it.
-Not ...
+Well-situated just over Lamphu canal and with friendly and helpful staff, the Diamond House is a good choice for flashpackers who want to be close to the Khao San action without being right in the ...
 Read the full review of Diamond House.

 T: (02) 281 0757;

-Quiet guest house which delivers on comfort and pr83 Sri-Ayutthaya Rd Soi 14
+Quiet and delivers on comfort83 Sri-Ayutthaya Rd Soi 14, Bangkok

 T: (02) 282 5942;

-Another longstanding Thewet guesthouse run by the same family who own Tavee, Shanti and Sawatdee, (older brother, sister, younger brother respectively) this is probably the pick of the bunch.
-Wood ...
-Read the full review of Sri-Ayuttaya Guest House.
+Another longstanding National Library area guesthouse run by the same family who own Tavee, Shanti and Sawatdee (older brother, sister, younger brother, respectively), the Sri-Ayutthaya has a ...
+Read the full review of Sri-Ayutthaya Guest House.

 T: (02) 281 2497;

-A well known, popular and longstanding guesthouse, Shanti was one of the first guesthouses back in the late 80's to go 'cool' with lattes, Vivaldi, vegetarian food and no smoking.
-These days it seems ...
+The longstanding Shanti Lodge was among the first Bangkok guesthouses to go “cool” with lattes, Vivaldi, vegetarian food and no smoking back in the ’80s.
+It remains popular with earthy-crunchy ...
 Read the full review of Shanti Lodge.Under 600B 11 votes Backpacker